zaknesler/tailwind-preset/readme.md

 [![Total Downloads](https://poser.pugx.org/zaknesler/tailwind-preset/downloads)](https://packagist.org/packages/zaknesler/tailwind-preset)
 [![License](https://poser.pugx.org/zaknesler/tailwind-preset/license)](https://packagist.org/packages/zaknesler/tailwind-preset)

-This preset will replace the default Bootstrap scaffolding with a custom Tailwind CSS preset.
-This preset includes the Vue JavaScript framework, and is compiled using Laravel Mix and PurgeCSS.
+This is a Laravel front-end preset for Tailwind CSS.
+This preset will replace the default Bootstrap scaffolding, including the example Vue.js component.
+It will also compile the assets using Laravel Mix and PurgeCSS in order to generate the smallest files possible.

 [**Demo**](https://preset.zaknesler.com) &middot; [View Screenshots](preview.md)

 ### Installation

-> **Warning**: Installing presets will affect your existing views and assets.
-Presets should be installed on a fresh installation of Laravel.
+> **Warning**: Installing this preset will **overwrite** your existing views and assets, and should only be installed on a fresh installation of Laravel.
+Please use with caution.

-To install, you must first add it as a composer dependency.
+To install this preset, you must first require the composer dependency.
 Laravel will automatically register the service provider for you.

 ```
 composer require zaknesler/tailwind-preset
 ```

-Next, install either the `tailwind` preset or the `tailwind-auth` preset.
+Next, install either the `tailwind` or the `tailwind-auth` preset.
 The `tailwind-auth` preset includes authentication views, routes, and a controller.

 ```
 php artisan preset tailwind